Investigation and enforcement

 Value of water illegally taken

-Under section 60G of the Water Management Act 2000 and clause 20 of the Water Management (General) Regulations 2018, the minister may charge for water illegally taken.
+Under section 60G of the Water Management Act 2000 and clause 20 of the Water Management (General) Regulation 2018, the minister may charge for water illegally taken.
 Trading price data for the purpose of calculating the value of water illegally taken is published on the NSW Water Register.
+Trading price data means data about assignments of water allocations between access licences occurring in any month, but not any other dealings.